flyingmachine/brave-clojure-web/content/namespaces.md

 However, you're unlikely to create your entire program in the REPL.
-In the next section I'll cover everything you need to know to organize your project on a filesystem.
+In the next section I'll cover everything you need to know to organize your a real project.

-## Filesystem Organization
+## Real Project Organization

 Up until now I've covered the building blocks of Clojure's organization system.
 Now I'll show how to use them in real